AI engine: AI engine tile

-First generation of AI engine single tile scheme, offering a vector processor capability and a 32KB memory.
+First generation of AI engine single tile scheme, offering a vector processor capability and a 32 KB memory.

 A single AI engine is a 7-way VLIW processor that offers vector and scalar capabilities, enabling parallel execution of multiple operations per clock cycle.
 The architecture includes a 128-bit wide vector unit capable of SIMD (Single Instruction, Multiple Data) execution, a scalar unit for control and sequential logic, and a set of load/store units for memory access.
-The maximum vector register size is 1024 bit, leading to different vector sizes depending on the vector data type.
+The maximum vector register size is 1024-bit, leading to varying vector sizes depending on the data type.

-In the first generation, each AI engine tile has a 32KB memory to load partial computations and 16KB of program memory.
+In the first generation, each AI engine tile has a 32 KB memory to load partial computations and 16 KB of program memory.

 AI engines are statically scheduled architectures.
-As widely studied in literature, static scheduling suffers from code explosion, requiring manual code optimizations when writing the AI engine kernel to handle this side effect.
+Static scheduling often results in code explosion, requiring manual optimization of AI engine kernels to mitigate this effect.

 The main programming language for a single AI engine is C++, used for both the connection declaration among multiple engines and the kernel logic executed by a specific AI engine tile.
 However, different toolchains can offer support for other programming languages, targeting specific applications or offering automation.

 First generation - the AI engine layer

-Multiple AI engine of first generation connected together in a single aie layer.
+Multiple AI engines of first generation connected together in a single AIE layer.

 In the first generation of Versal systems, each AI engine is connected to multiple other engines through three main interfaces, namely cascade, memory and stream interfaces.
 Each one represents a possible communication mechanism of each AI engine with the others.

-The AI engine layer of the first versal systems combined 400 AI engines together.
-Each AI engine has a 32KB memory that extended up to 128KB by using the memory of neighbouring engines.
+The AI engine layer of the first Versal systems combined 400 AI engines together.
+Each AI engine has 32 KB of memory, which can be extended up to 128 KB by utilizing the memory of neighboring engines.
 This leads to a reduced number of actual compute cores but ensures enlarged data memory.

 Each AI engine can execute an independent function, or multiple functions by leveraging time multiplexing.
 The programming structure used to describe the AI engine instantiation, placement and connection is named AIE graph.
 The official programming model suggested by AMD requires writing such a file in C++.
 However, different programming toolchains, from both companies and research, can support different alternatives to improve programmability and/or performance.

 To compile the application, the original toolchain relies on a closed-source AI engine compiler that automatically performs placement and routing, despite custom indications that can be given when writing the AIE graph.

-As the AI engine were initially integrated in Versal systems only, thus combining AI engines with FPGAs capabilities and Network on Chip connectivity, this architectural layer also offers a limited number of direct communications with both of them.
-Such communications needs to be specified in both the AIE graph, to ensure a correct placement of the AI engines, and during the system-level design.
+Because AI engines were initially integrated only into Versal systems, combining AI engine tiles with FPGA fabric and Network on Chip (NoC) connectivity, this layer offers direct communication with both the FPGA and the NoC.
+Such communication needs to be specified in both the AIE graph, to ensure a correct placement of the AI engines, and during the system-level design.